top of page

 Our Mission is to advocate for the sex based rights of women and girls.

-Speak Up for Women is a women’s rights group with a primary focus of bringing attention to the eroding of women’s and girls' rights and language.
+Our mission is to advocate for the sex-based rights of women and girls, with a primary focus of bringing attention to the eroding of women’s and girls' rights and language.

 Our Vision is for women and girls to maintain sex-based services, spaces and opportunities in New Zealand.